qtalr/lab-00/README.md

 Some questions to consider:

   - What did you learn?
-  - What was most/ least challenging?
+  - What did you find most/ least challenging?
   - What resources did you consult?
-Instructor?
+    - Instructor?
 Websites (provide links)?
   - What more would you like to know about literate programming and/ or Quarto?
+    - Find potential resources you might consult to continue your learning.
+Provide links and a brief description of the resource.

 ## Submission for feedback